Eating Out with Diabetes: 7 Mistakes to Avoid

 Tips for Dining Out with Diabetes

-Restaurants can be a danger zone for diabetes, filled with meals that take your blood sugar levels on a carnival ride.
-Making the right choices isn't always easy, says registered dietician Janice Baker, a diabetes educator and nutrition consultant in San Diego.
+Restaurant meals can be difficult to navigate when your're working to control your blood sugar.
+Making the right choices isn't always easy, says registered dietitian Janice Baker, a diabetes educator and nutrition consultant in San Diego.
 "Things you think are healthy may be deceiving.
 Salad sounds like a great choice, but the dressing can add 300 to 400 calories, not to mention the sodium and fat."
 But there's no need to stay in, Baker says.
 It's getting easier and easier to find healthy options, even in some fast food restaurants.
 Plan ahead, read menus carefully, and don't be afraid to ask for healthy substitutes.
 Here are more tips to keep you on track.

 Mistake #1: Eating Fried Foods